SystemSIP

 Outcome

-The founder left with a clearer launch threshold, a defensible readiness report, and a practical operating plan for the first ninety days.
-Instead of launching with a vague sense of risk, the business had an ordered list of actions, clear ownership, and better confidence in what would happen when real users arrived.
+The founder left with a clearer view of what ?ready? meant and what still needed work.
+Instead of launching on hope, the business had a short list of actions, named owners, and a better idea of what would happen when real users arrived.

 Need this kind of delivery support?